Bank of England job will put Carney to the test

 Carney will continue to serve as head of the Financial Stability Board which sets rules for banks worldwide.
 His experience at the FSB shows he has a no-nonsense approach to complaints from bankers about reforms.
 In 2011, he clashed with the head of JP MorganChase, Jamie Dimon, over new capital rules.

-"This is a significant change," said Gieve, the former Bank deputy governor.
+"This is a significant change," said Gieve, the former BoE deputy governor.
 "Carney is more knowledgeable and interested in finance than King who hasn't disguised his low opinion of bankers."

 By contrast, Carney sharpened the focus of the Bank of Canada on the links between the banking sector and the economy and earlier this year he said a lack of trust in banks "deepened the cost of the crisis and is restraining the pace of recovery."